7wei/shareuhack/_posts/how-to-get-pmp-2021/index.en-GB.md

 2. Process (50%): Emphasise the technology of project management
 3. Business Environment (8%): ​​Emphasise the link between the project and the organisational strategy

 This change is something we are happy to see.
-Faced with the current dynamic environment, the domain that the new version focuses on is indeed much closer to the status quo.
+Faced with the current dynamic environment, the domain that the new version focuses on is indeed much closer t1o the status quo.
 We can expect that the new version of the exam will have more situational questions related to the above three domains, and there will also be more agile or hybrid concepts.
 According to the official statement, half of the questions will be predictive and the other half will be agile/ hybrid.

 ## PMBOK 6 vs PMBOK 7